BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Uncle Tom’s Parking Lot **

-image of yellowstone parking lot
+image of Yellowstone parking lot near waterfall

 The first stop on this road is Uncle Tom’s Parking lot.
 The parking lot is big; I’ve never seen it completely full.
 There are three things to see here.